British Motor Corporation: British Leyland

-Little more than 12 months later in January 1968, under pressure from the Labour British government and Minister of Technology Tony Benn, a further wave of mergers occurred in the British car industry.
-BMH merged with the Leyland Motor Corporation (LMC) to form the British Leyland Motor Corporation (BLMC).
-BMC Ltd (which contained most of the operations of the former British Motor Corporation) remained a subsidiary company of BLMC after the merger, although its name was later changed to "Austin-Morris Ltd" - reflecting the new Austin-Morris division of BLMC, with the BMC name subsequently disappearing from public view.
+Little more than 12 months later in January 1968, under pressure from the Labour government and Minister of Technology Tony Benn, a further wave of mergers occurred in the British car industry.
+BMH merged with Leyland Motors to form British Leyland.

-Within the new conglomerate, the various marques were grouped together into two main divisions, based largely on the original BMC and LMC businesses; with the former mass market BMC marques becoming part of the Austin-Morris division of BLMC, whilst LMC stablemates Rover and Triumph joined Jaguar in the Specialist Division.
+Within the new conglomerate, the various marques were grouped together into two main divisions, based largely on the original BMC and LMC businesses; with the former mass market BMC marques becoming part of the Austin-Morris division of British Leyland, whilst LMC stablemates Rover and Triumph joined Jaguar in the Specialist Division.

-This basic structure remained in place right up until the creation of the Austin Rover Group in the early 1980s, by which time BLMC had been nationalised and renamed British Leyland Limited (later just BL plc), although by this time both Jaguar and Land Rover had been placed in their own independent subsidiaries which were separate from the old BMC/LMC divisions.
+This basic structure remained in place right up until the creation of the Austin Rover Group in the early 1980s, by which time British Leyland had been nationalised and renamed British Leyland (later just BL plc), although by this time both Jaguar and Land Rover had been placed in their own independent subsidiaries which were separate from the old BMC/LMC divisions.